 The following is provided for informational purposes only.
 A program's inclusion on this list does not, in and of itself, indicate endorsement by the Guild.
 The Guild counsels its members to analyze carefully the details of each program and not to participate in programs that require payment.
 Queries about individual programs can be addressed to Diversity.

-NBC, Writers on the Verge: Writers on the Verge is a 10-week program focused on polishing television writers and readying them for a staff writer position on television shows.
-We are looking for writers who are “almost there,” and just need that final bit of preparation with their writing and personal presentation skills.
-The program consists of two, three hour, night classes weekly, held at NBC in Burbank.
+NBC Writers on the Verge: Writers on the Verge is a 12-week program focused on polishing television writers and readying them for a staff writer position on episodic television shows.
+We are looking for writers with a robust portfolio of work, who are “almost there,” and just need that final bit of preparation with their writing and personal presentation skills.
+The program meets twice a week, from about 7-10pm at the lot in Universal City.
+The program begins in October and ends in January.

 NHMC Writers Program: The National Hispanic Media Coalitions Writers Program is not for beginners.
 It is for those writers who can write at least one half-hour comedy or one-hour dramatic television script in English within a five-week period of time.
 During the program each participant is expected to complete at least one script by the end of the five-week session, which will then be read by network executives.
 Those writers whose scripts show promise will be interviewed and mentored by the network executives with the idea of placing them on a show.

-Sundance Native Film program: The Native Program has built and sustained an Indigenous film circle.
-The circle of our work begins by scouting for and identifying Native American and Indigenous artists, bringing them through the mechanisms of support at Sundance Institute to get their work made and shown, then bringing the filmmakers and their work back to native lands.
-The Native Lab Fellowship is a vital part of supporting Native filmmakers full-circle.
-Four projects are selected annually for the Fellowship from a national competition and supported in two phases over the course of a year.
+Sundance Native Film Program: The Native Program has built and sustained an Indigenous film circle.
+The cycle of our work begins by scouting for and identifying Native American and Indigenous artists, bringing them through the mechanisms of support at Sundance Institute to get their work made and shown, then bringing the filmmakers and their work back to native lands.
+The Native Lab Fellowship has been a vital part of supporting Native filmmakers full-circle since 2004.
+Four projects were selected annually for the Fellowship from a national competition and supported in two phases over the course of a year.
+In 2015, the Fellowship was restructured to pilot a Shorts Production Fellowship for emerging Native American filmmakers.

-Women in Film Mentoring Circles: Women in Film Mentoring Circles establish a safe and open environment to discuss issues relating to career objectives.
-Mentors and Mentees are expected to maintain mutual respect, honesty and confidentiality at all times.
-Circles are groups of eight WIF members who meet six times a year with two mentors, each of whom has significant experience in the entertainment industry.
+The goal of the WIF Mentoring Circles is to establish a safe and open environment to discuss issues relating to career objectives.
+Mentors and Mentees are expected to maintain mutual respect, honesty, and confidentiality at all times.

 RESOURCES — Please note that the following is provided for informational purposes only.
 A listing does not imply endorsement.